 During the pre-approval process, you may be required to provide proof of your current source of income.
 If you are not required to do this to receive a pre-approval, you should be prepared to do this at the time you sign the loan.

 Some companies are very strict about this procedure, and others are not.
 If you do not qualify for a car loan, you will need to save up and purchase the car with cash.
 This may limit your options when purchasing a car.

 Start Shopping for a Car

-Buying a car is not an investment.
+- Buying a car is not an investment.
 Remember that when you buy a new car it depreciates quickly.
 You lose money the second you drive it off the lot.
 You should shop for a used car to save yourself from taking this loss.
-This one of the common mistakes people make when buying a car.
-Leasing a car may not be the best option either.
+This is one of the common mistakes people make when buying a car.

-Additionally you should have the car checked by a mechanic, especially if you really don't know anything about cars.
+- Additionally, you should have the car checked by a mechanic before you purchase it, especially if you really don't know anything about cars.
 This will prevent you from buying a car that will need a lot of repair work or that has been in a serious accident.

 - Be ready to have car insurance as soon as you purchase the car.
 If you already have car insurance, you can call to add the car to your existing policy.
 If you do not have an existing policy, you will need to set one up before you purchase the car.

 - Some people plan on rolling their old loan into their new one, but this is a bad idea.